Ethan looked Anya up and down briefly, clearly trying to place her. Finally, giving up, he says "Do I know you?"

 Anya said brightly "I have no idea what you're talking about, having missed a large portion of the conversation, but as everyone else seems to be doing it, I'll go along with it."

 Willow merely said "Sure." because she wasn't keen on the whole idea - Ethan might find out too much about her, but she could hardly say no now, could she?
 Besides, Willow would always have the chance to obfuscate any findings they might have.

 Buffy, pleased that everyone had agreed with what she would've done anyway, said "Well it looks like we're all in agreement."

 Ethan looked at her, trying in vain to completely smooth away the wolfish smile playing around his mouth.
 "You speak for all of them?" he asked "You speak for Ripper, Anyanka, Spike, Willow, yourself and that bloke I can't quite remember the name of?"

 Giles wondered briefly why Ethan was taking such pains to spell everything out, then realised.
 He made to shout "Buffy, don't!" but was just slightly too late to say it before Buffy said "Xander.
 Yes, I speak for all of them."

 Ethan grinned openly now, all need to gain the Scoobies acceptance gone.
-A slim, razor sharp blade materialized in his palm - whether by magic or slight of hand, it was impossible to tell - which with a rapid motion he sliced across the back of Buffy's hand.
-The slight pressure it took to break her skin was enough for the double-edged blade to break his skin too, causing an intermingling of thir blood.
+A slim, razor sharp blade materialized in his palm - whether by magic or sleight of hand, it was impossible to tell - which with a rapid motion he sliced across the back of Buffy's hand.
+The slight pressure it took to break her skin was enough for the double-edged blade to break his skin too, causing an intermingling of their blood.

 Ethan shivered, saying "Woo, Slayer blood.
 Quite the rush."